MathisJu/TwinCAT-ADS-Utilities/README.md

   <h2 align="center">TwinCAT-ADS-Utilities</h2>

   <p align="center">
-    An unofficial toolkit for handling aspects of the daily work with Beckhoff PLCs.
-Providing access to remote file systems, I/O devices, TwinCAT-route-management, and more – all based on the Beckhoff ADS protocol.
+    A sample project on how to use Beckhoff's ADS API for handling aspects of the daily work with Beckhoff PLCs.
+Providing access to TwinCAT-route-management, I/O devices, remote file systems , and more
   </p>
 </div>